-Children in Care and previously looked-after children are more likely to experience the challenge of social, emotional and mental health issues (as identified in Special Needs and Disability Code of Practice 0-25 years) than peers.
-They may struggle with executive functioning skills, forming trusting relationships, social skills, managing strong feelings (shame, sadness, anxiety and anger) sensory processing skills and coping with transitions and change.
-All of which can impact on educational attainment.
-Designated Teacher statutory guidance.
-DfE 2018.
+Children in Care and previously looked-after children are more likely to experience the challenge of social, emotional, and mental health issues (as identified in the Special Needs and Disability Code of Practice 0-25 years) than their peers.
+They may struggle with executive functioning skills, forming trusting relationships, social skills, managing strong feelings (shame, sadness, anxiety, and anger), sensory processing skills and coping with transitions and change, all of which can impact on educational attainment.